-As a healthcare quality improvement initiatives non-profit, the company receives data feeds from hospitals, health systems, HIEs, government agencies and programs (such as Medicaid and Medicare).
+As a healthcare quality improvement initiative nonprofit, the company receives data feeds from hospitals, health systems, HIEs, government agencies and programs (such as Medicaid and Medicare).
 The data is validated, parsed, normalized and loaded into their SQL database.
 Analytics are run pertinent to specific measures and reports.
 The firm analyzes data coming directly from hospital clinical charting systems as well.
 Regarding their current contracts, most data feeds are in CDA format.

 With new contracts as a Hospital Quality Improvement Contractor (HQIC) under the Centers for Medicare & Medicaid Services (CMS), the company targeted quality improvement assistance to hospitals in a concerted response to the opioid epidemic and patient safety.
 HQICs are mandated to use innovation to drive results and to implement data-driven quality improvement interventions to assist hospitals in ensuring the safety and quality of care delivery.

 The challenge to their internal IT teams was to build out HL7, FHIR and API integration capabilities quickly and easily.
 The integration of HL7 feeds of EMR data from Epic, Cerner and others from over 30 hospitals was the first requirement.
 The second was finding a cost-effective solution that would fall within their existing contract parameters.
 Time to market was critical as well.
 With building and ongoing maintenance of an internally built system falling outside of the IT staff’s core competency, the non-profit made the decision to buy and not build.
 This necessitated evaluating a comprehensive list of healthcare integration vendors.